LEARN TO INNOVATE AND BUILD ENTREPRENEURIAL VENTURES

 - Learn how to deal with key challenges facing the entrepreneur at different stages using the necessary operational skills

 - Learn key processes to bring new products and services to market

 - Develop entrepreneurial leadership skills to motivate, influence, and mobilize others

-Gain In-Depth Knowledge in Sports Entrepreneurship
+Gain In-Depth Knowledge of Innovation and Entrepreneurship Through Sports